Mounish-Kumar/ReactBaseProject/README.md

 ### Delete Directories

-The below directories are just given as an example
+The below directories are given just as an example.
+Delete them if you want

 * /ReactBaseProject/react-app/src/components/employee/

 * /ReactBaseProject/react-app/src/components/dashboard/